Scholz replaces Merkel as German chancellor, opening new era

 Associated Press

-BERLIN (AP) — Center-left leader Olaf Scholz became Germany’s ninth post-World War II chancellor Wednesday, opening a new era for the European Union’s most populous nation and largest economy after Angela Merkel’s 16-year tenure.
+BERLIN (AP) — Center-left leader Olaf Scholz on Wednesday became Germany’s ninth post-World War II chancellor, opening a new era for the European Union’s most populous nation and largest economy after Angela Merkel’s 16-year tenure.

 Scholz’s government takes office with high hopes of modernizing Germany and combating climate change but faces the immediate challenge of handling the country’s toughest phase yet of the coronavirus pandemic.

-“We are venturing a new departure, one that takes up the major challenges of this decade and well beyond that,” Scholz said Tuesday.
+“We are venturing a new departure, one that takes up the major challenges of this decade and well beyond that,” Scholz said this week.
 If the parties succeed, he added, “that is a mandate to be reelected together at the next election.”

-Scholz, an unflappable and supremely self-confident figure who in the past has displayed an ability to put aside setbacks quickly, cracked a smile as he was elected and as he was formally appointed by President Frank-Walter Steinmeier.
+Scholz, an unflappable and supremely self-confident figure who has displayed an ability to put aside setbacks quickly, cracked a smile as he was elected and formally appointed by President Frank-Walter Steinmeier.

 The new chancellor then returned to parliament to be sworn in.
 Scholz, who has no religious affiliation, omitted the optional phrase “so help me God” from his oath of office, as did Merkel’s predecessor, Gerhard Schroeder.

+Merkel wished Scholz luck at a handover ceremony at the chancellery.
+“Take possession of this house and work with it for the good of our country,” she said.
+Scholz thanked Merkel for her work, telling her “you made your mark on this country.”

-Merkel has said she won’t seek another political role.
-The 67-year-old hasn’t disclosed any future plans but said earlier this year that she will take time to read and sleep, “and then let’s see where I show up.”
+Merkel has said she won’t seek another political role and didn’t mention any future plans on Wednesday.
+The 67-year-old said earlier this year that she will take time to read and sleep “and then let’s see where I show up.”

 Scholz’s style has often been likened to Merkel’s, although they are from different parties.
-Like the former chancellor, he isn’t given to public displays of emotion or rousing speeches.
-The former labor minister and Hamburg mayor has portrayed himself in recent months both as her natural successor and an agent of change, and fashions himself as a strong leader.
+Neither is given to public displays of emotion or rousing speeches.
+The former labor minister and Hamburg mayor has portrayed himself both as her natural successor and an agent of change.

+Scholz quipped Wednesday that he will stick with Merkel’s “northeast German mentality” and “not so much will change on that front.”

 The new government aims to step up efforts against climate change by expanding the use of renewable energy and bringing Germany’s exit from coal-fired power forward from 2038, “ideally” to 2030.
 It also wants to do more to modernize the country of 83 million people, including improving its notoriously poor cellphone and internet networks.